Taylor Mountain.

 Although typically a very safe and cautious young woman, Georgann thought nothing of this short walk that she took hundreds of times before, as it was in a well lit and busy area.
 While on her way of what should have been just a quick jaunt home, a friend called out to her from his window and she stopped to chat for a few minutes.
 She said goodnight to him and continued her short walk back to her dorm.
 Hawkins sorority sisters knew something wasn’t right when the typically reliable George didn’t arrive home two hours later.
 One of them even called her boyfriend, who informed her that she left his place at around 1 AM.
 After hearing this, the sister woke the housemother, and together they waited up for Georgann until morning.
 When morning came and she still didn’t arrive home they called Seattle police, and because of the recent disappearance of fellow University of Washington student Lynda Ann Healy, they immediately sprung to action.
 They later were informed that one of the other housemothers had awoken that night to a high pitched scream: she thought it was some people joking around and went back to sleep.
 Bundy confessed to Georganns murder moments before his execution, and though he was foggy on some of the more specific details he distinctly remembered how kind and trusting she was.
 He went on to say that he asked her for assistance carrying his briefcase to his car (because of his prop cast), and she happily obliged.
 As Bundy was approaching the young coed he pretended to fumble with the briefcase he was carrying.
 This was a common practice Bundy used in order to gain his victims trust and get them to lower their defenses; he later switched things up a bit and used an arm sling during his Lake Sammamish abductions (most likely because he couldn’t drive with a ‘broken leg’).
 As she bent over to put the briefcase in his vehicle, Ted grabbed a conveniently placed crowbar and knocked her out with a single blow to the head.
 He then put George’s tiny body in the passengers seat of his car and drove off into the night, never to be seen again.
 Haewkins briefly regained consciousness and in her confused state asked Bundy if he was there to help study for her Spanish exam.
 He then knocked her unconscious again, pulled his VW Bug over to the side of the road near to Lake Sammamish State Park and strangled her using a piece of rope.
 Before his execution he claimed that part of her remains were included in those found at his Issaquah dump site.

 The day after her brutal murder, Bundy returned to check on Georgann’s body and discovered that one of her shoes was missing.
 He immediately began to worry that it had fallen off in the parking lot during the abduction and that someone might remember seeing his car parked in the area.
-Ted was also worried people were going to piece things together because just two weeks prior he had attempted the exact same abduction technique on a different young woman but something spooked him and he decided against it.
+Ted was also worried people were going to piece things together because just two weeks prior he had attempted the exact same abduction technique on a different young woman, but something spooked him and he decided against it.
 He was terrified that this unknown woman might come forward and mention the strange encounter if Hawkins belongings were discovered in the same parking lot.
 The morning after Hawkins abduction, law enforcement taped off the alley and searched it thoroughly for any evidence… but they left the parking lot where Bundy first approached her untouched.
 Because of this oversight, he was able to return at roughly 5 PM the next evening and retrieve the missing shoe as well as both of Georgann’s earrings that were misplaced as well.

 Bundy also claimed he returned to Hawkins body again on June 14th, and at that point made the decision to cut off her head.
 His third (and final) post-mortem visit to her remains occurred about a week or two later, when he came back to ‘see what was going on.’
-During his death row confession, Ted also hinted at acts such as necrophilia so who knows what he meant when he said he went back to ‘see what was going on’ with poor Georgann’s corpse.
+During his death row confession, Ted also hinted at acts such as necrophilia, so who knows what he meant when he said he went back to ‘see what was going on’ with poor Georgann’s corpse.
 While going through the bones recovered from the Issaquah dump site, forensic experts found a femur they strongly thought to be Hawkins but is considered ‘impossible to identify.’
 It’s also been said that Bundy himself admitted that one of her femur bones discovered at the Issaquah dump site was Georgann’s, but this statement has never been confirmed.

 I’ve always wondered about Georgann Hawkins’ family and how they coped with the loss of their daughter.
 Many family members of other Bundy victims have been vocal with their opinions regarding Bundy’s fate and what happened to their loved ones (specifically Lynda Healy’s sister (Laura) was active in the Amazon mini-series “Falling for a Killer” as well as Susan Rancourts Mom and Sister) but it was tough for me to find anything about Mr. and Mrs. Hawkins.
 I did stumble across an article Georgann’s mother did with “Green Valley News” titled “Georgann Hawkins died at the hands of Ted Bundy, but that’s not how her mom wants her remembered” that was published on June 11, 2014.
 In it, Mrs. Hawkins fondly remembers her daughter, saying that “she was a very self-confident little girl … she wasn’t vain, she wasn’t arrogant and she wasn’t snooty.
 That’s why kids liked her.”
 She went on to say that her daughter was an avid swimmer who was active in the Brownies (however swimming eventually fell to the wayside once she discovered boys).
 Years after Theodore Robert Bundy was executed for his crimes against humanity by the State of Florida Georgann’s friends held a memorial for her at their alma matter: Lakes High School.
 Warren and Edie Hawkins did not attend.
 She explained, ‘my feeling at the time was, ‘What was it for,’ you know?
 It wasn’t going to help me any.’
 She went on to elaborate that she didn’t keep in touch with anyone in her daughters life nor did she want to.
 Over the years many newspapers and magazines reached out to the Hawkins family for interviews about their beloved daughter but they turned them all down (aside from a single sentence Edie gave to the associated press after Bundy was executed, saying ‘I’ve never, ever, ever dwelt on how she died.
 I didn’t want to know how she died’).
 She didn’t like the idea of anyone making money off the death of her daughter.